Eczema Medication and Treatment

 What do I need to know about immunosuppressants used to treat eczema?

-- Not specifically approved to treat eczema; sometimes used off-label for moderate-to-severe eczema.
+• Immunosuppressants are not specifically approved to treat eczema.
+They are sometimes used off-label for moderate-to-severe eczema.

-- Very strong medications, developed for chemotherapy and to prevent organ rejection after transplants.
+• Immunosuppressants are very strong medications.
+They are developed for chemotherapy and to prevent organ rejection after transplants.

-Side effects may include blood pressure and kidney or liver problems.
+• Side effects may include high blood pressure and kidney or liver problems.

 How is phototherapy used to treat eczema?